DrewCarlson/ktpack/docs/installation.md

 ## Windows

-1. Download the latest windows release above.
+1. Download the Windows release above.
 2. Extract the `ktpack-windows.zip` to your system, for example `C:\Program Files\ktpack-windows\ktpack.exe`.
 3. Add to your system `PATH`: Start menu, search "environment", click "Environment Variables...".